nchindhamani/SmartStockAI/smartstock-backend/ENV_SETUP.md

 When deploying to Railway:
 1. Railway automatically provides `DATABASE_URL` as an environment variable
-2. Make sure to set `NEWS_RETENTION_DAYS` and `NEWS_ARCHIVE_DIR` if you want to override defaults
+2. Make sure to set `NEWS_RETENTION_DAYS`, `NEWS_ARCHIVE_DIR`, `PRICE_RETENTION_YEARS`, and `PRICE_ARCHIVE_DIR` if you want to override defaults
-3. The archive directory will be created automatically if it doesn't exist
+3. The archive directories will be created automatically if they don't exist
+4. Price archival is scheduled to run monthly starting from 2028 (or earlier if old data exists)